basecamp/bcx-api/README.md

 All URLs start with `https://basecamp.com/999999999/api/v1/`. **SSL only**.
 The path is prefixed with the account id and the API version.
 If we change the API in backward-incompatible ways, we'll bump the version marker and maintain stable support for the old URLs.

 To make a request for all the projects on your account, you'd append the projects index path to the base url to form something like https://basecamp.com/999999999/api/v1/projects.json.
-In curl, that look like:
+In curl, that looks like:

 ```shell
 curl -u user:pass -H 'User-Agent: MyApp (yourname@example.com)' https://basecamp.com/999999999/api/v1/projects.json